| The Times Leader October 13th 1930

 each other in production, has come to play the same part among Communist

 workers as football rivals in Great Britain.
+How far have these attempts to

 convert Russia into an industrialised country succeeded?
 In some branches of